tale-toul/ocp-aws/README.md

 $ ssh-keygen -o -t rsa -f ocp-ssh -N ""
 ```

-* The default identity provider is an htpassword file, this file must be created and filled with entries, the prerequisites playbook and the ansible inventory used to deploy the cluster expect this file to be at **Ansible/files/htpasswd.openshift**, for example:
+* The default identity provider is an htpassword file, this file must be created and populated with entries, the prerequisites playbook and the ansible inventory used to deploy the cluster expect this file to be at **Ansible/files/htpasswd.openshift**, for example:

 ```
 $ htpasswd -cb htpasswd.openshift user1 user1_password